WordPress's 'Vibe-Coding' AI, Telex, Hits the Real World!

 One notable example presented by Mullenweg was a sophisticated pricing comparison tool built entirely with Telex.
 He highlighted that creating such rich, interactive web elements traditionally required extensive custom development, often costing thousands of dollars and significant time.
 With Telex, these complex features can now be generated in mere seconds, drastically reducing development overhead and time-to-market.

 Further demonstrations illustrated Telex's versatility.
-Developers utilized the tool to seamlessly integrate real-time store hours, a phone number, and a direct map link into the header block of a WordPress site.
-Other applications included the creation of a dynamic carousel for partner logos on a business's website, a custom pricing calculator, robust Google Calendar integration, and a visually consistent grid for posts on a WordPress homepage, ensuring each post's card maintained the same height.
+Developers used the tool to seamlessly integrate real-time store hours, a phone number, and a direct map link into the header block of a WordPress site.
+Other applications included a dynamic carousel for partner logos, a custom pricing calculator, robust Google Calendar integration, and a visually consistent grid for posts on a WordPress homepage, ensuring each post card maintained the same height.

 Mullenweg underscored the profound impact of these advancements, stating, "Again, things that you used to have to, like, hire developers, do custom software like this would have cost thousands, tens of thousands of dollars to build, even just years ago.
 We’re now able to do in a browser for pennies.
 It’s kind of insane."
 This sentiment highlights the democratizing potential of AI-powered tools like Telex in web development.